maksimKorzh/minigo/README.md

 2. Set NUM_SIMULATIONS=100 to make MCTS do 100 playouts
 3. Set TOP_K=10 to search top 10 NN moves

+# Analysis mode
+Should be working just like katago, in Sabaki GUI mark "set as analyzer" to make the engine isearching infinitely and outputting winrates.

 # What neural net is used?
 I trained a 10 residual block net with 128 convolutional filters from scratch using 2097422 samples for 5 epochs resulting in 41.03% policy